Mark Secrest Appraisals 202.718.2521 washington, dc 917.268.7477 new york

 (the best bit)

-Beyond identification and an opinion of value everyone has a purpose for wanting an appraisal.
-Those who are unfamiliar with or infrequent users of appraisal services are often at a loss as to how best to use it to advance their purpose.
+Beyond a professional opinion of value everyone has a purpose for wanting an appraisal.
+Those who are unfamiliar with or infrequent users of appraisal services are often at a loss as to how best to use it to advance their purposes.

 (and more)